russellmccloy/russellmccloy.github.io/_posts/2024-04-01-azure-ai-search.markdown

 [Read more here](https://learn.microsoft.com/en-us/azure/search/search-security-overview)

+## Why is Azure AI Search so good?

+In my opinion Azure AI Search is a great search solution.
+I think the main reason is, is that it does all the heavy lifting for you.
+All you need to do is:

+- Upload your documents to single or multiple sources
+- Build a client app, to call the Azure AI Search service and display the search results
+- It's totally scaleable for any size organisation
+- It's designed to allow the security you expect in Azure Cloud

 ## Issues I encountered

   1. Regarding the resources inside the main Azure AI Search resource *(Indexes, Indexers, Data Sources and SkillSets)*, it seems I can't only deploy these via the Azure AI Search REST API (you can create these using the Azure AI search SDKs.
 Here is the [.NET SDK](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/search.documents-readme?view=azure-dotnet).
 I looked at deploying these with Terraform and then ARM templates (and Bicep) but it looks like it's not possible.